1wheel/roadtolarissa/source/_posts/2017-09-02-hurricane-how-to.md

 }
 ```

-Tom MacWright has good [tutorial on canvas animations](https://macwright.org/2015/08/14/canvas-animation-methods.html) with more techniques; d3.interval and clearRect are enough to do quite a lot though:
+Tom MacWright has good [tutorial on canvas animation](https://macwright.org/2015/08/14/canvas-animation-methods.html) with more techniques; `d3.interval` and `clearRect` are sufficient here:

 <div id='graphic-3' class='graphic'></div>